 Below is a view of The Botanist, it’s gorgeous inside with lights around the dome and you can see their outdoor terrace.
 This is taking people watching to a whole new level from above!

-All of this area is the Monument area due to the fact the Grey’s monument is here.
-It is lined with bars, restaurants, and clothing retail chains.
+All of this area is the Monument area due to the fact the Grey’s monument in Newcastle is located in the centre.
+This whole area is lined with bars, restaurants, and clothing retail chains.

-You can see St James’ Football Stadium at the far end in its glory – home to Newcastle United.
-If you want to see the inside, check out my previous post.
+You can see St James’ Football Stadium at the far end in its glory, St James Stadium is home to Newcastle United NUFC.

 See if you can spot the Millenium Bridge in the picture below!